Finance-Portfolio-Manager/Compose/README.md

 REACT_APP_API_URL=http://localhost:8081/changeme
 ```
 ### ./run.sh
-The `run.sh` convenience script builds all of the dependent containers
+The `run.sh` convenience script builds all of the dependent containers, starts
+docker compose, and launches the site in a browser.